saveourtool/save-cli/README.md

 # ![maintainability] TO DO
 -->

-Save is an all-purpose command-line test framework that could be used for testing of development tools, especially which work with the code.
-Fully native and multiplatform application.
+Save is an all-purpose command-line test framework that can be used for testing tools that work with code, such as static analyzers and compilers.
+It is a fully native application, requiring no need to install any SDK.

+## What is SAVE?
+Static Analysis Verification and Evaluation (SAVE) is an ecosystem (also see [save-cloud](https://github.com/saveourtool/save-cloud)) designed for the evaluation, testing, and certification of static analyzers, compilers or any other software tools.
+Instead of developing your own test framework, you can utilize SAVE as a command-line test application.
+The only requirement is to prepare test resources in the appropriate format.

 ## Quick start